UPPS 03.01.11 - Employee Financial Obligations

 Sr. Reviewer: Associate Vice President for Financial Services

-The university may recover the amount of an employee’s indebtedness to the university by deducting it from any compensation the university owes the employee or the employee’s successor (see Section 02.05 for definition of “successor”).
-The university may delay paying compensation or expense reimbursements until indebtedness issues are resolved.
+* The university may recover the amount of an employee’s indebtedness to the university by deducting it from any compensation the university owes the employee or the employee’s successor (see Section 02.05 for definition of successor).
+The university may delay paying compensation or expense reimbursements equal to the amount of employee indebtedness to the university until indebtedness issues are resolved.

 Account managers and other university administrators who become aware of employee indebtedness to the university as defined in Section 02. should notify the director of the Payroll and Tax Compliance Office in writing, detailing the debt’s amount and nature.